thewjones/mattjon.es/content/linknotes/20210331/index.md

 https://www.freethenorth.co.uk/

-The Northern Independence Party is a new secessionist political party aimed at making the North of England and independent country called Northumbria.
+The Northern Independence Party is a new secessionist political party aimed at making the North of England an independent country called Northumbria.

-Northumbria was a medieval Kingdom spanning from the Humber (from which is name Northumbria derives) to the Forth in what is now Scotland, and it remains a tradional name for the smaller area of Northumberland and Country Durham.
+Northumbria was a medieval Kingdom spanning from the Humber (from which the name Northumbria derives) to the Forth in Scotland, and it remains a tradional name for the smaller area of Northumberland and Country Durham.

 What's surprising about the extent of Northumbria (especially if you aren't looking at a map of it) is that the Humber and Mersey are at roughly the same latitude, so what is now Liverpool was also in Northumbria, as was Widnes and Warrington in Cheshire.